The wines

 Terra Nuda

-Grapes: Camaiola & Aglianico (p)
+Grapes: Camaiola & Aglianico, Grieco & Cerreto (p)

 Three days on skins making this rich and deep rose